Chateau and Seigneurie de Launay

-The Chateau and Seigneurie de Launay are the estates and Castle of Launay that are situated in western France in the Perche Sarthois.
+The Château and Seigneurie de Launay are the estates and Castle of Launay that are situated in western France in the Perche Sarthois.
 The location of the castle is near the village of Lombron, in the Department of Sarthe.

 Middle Ages

 The Seigneurie or Châtellenie or Fief of Launay makes casual appearance in documents dating to the early 11th century.
 Reference to the current Château de Launay first appears in the late 14th century in the form of transfer documents.
 The history of Launay, at one time one of the most powerful seigneuries in western France, is steeped in the events of the last 600 years.